The Travel Writers' Ultimate Guide to a Long Layover in London

 "Wander around Browning's Pool where the two main canals, Regent's Canal and Grand Union Canal, meet.
 There's a little cafe here called Waterside Cafe or after you have walked a little way along Regent's Canal, Cafe Laville is another that sits over the canal before it disappears under the A5 at Maida Vale.
 This walk along the canal to Camden is around 5 kms and would take 2-2.5 hours depending on your stops.
 Shortening the walk to accommodate time is easy by catching a taxi at Regent's Park Road.
 If you follow the canal to Camden Road Market, you can catch the tube at the Camden Town station to your next stop!"

-Explore London's Neighborhoods & City Markets
+Explore London's City Markets & Neighborhoods

 Strolling a London neighborhood or market is a great way to experience so much of the city in one destination.
 "Whenever I touch down in London, my first thought usually revolves around how quickly I can get to one of the city's markets" said Natalie from Cosmos Mariners.
 And we agree.
-In fact, half of our travel writers reported they all love scoping out London's markets for everything from antiques to amazing street food.
+In fact, half our writers reported they love scoping out London's markets for everything from antiques to amazing street food.

 Camden Lock Market